-Once the support agents determine the issue that can correct the incident, they implement the steps necessary to resolve the incident and recover normal operation for the customer.
+Once the support agents determine the issue that can correct the incident, they implement the steps necessary to resolve it and recover regular operations for the customer.

-This step may require a work-around or an update to the system in order to ensure that it doesn't happen again.
+This step may require a workaround or an update to the system to ensure that it doesn’t happen again.

-In some cases, there's nothing you can do other than restore service and communication for customers if they have been affected by the incident.
+In some cases, you can do nothing other than restore service and communication for customers if they have been affected by the incident.
 In those circumstances, communication is key so customers know when things are back to normal.

 5: Incident Closure

-There may be additional incident management processes that occur after the incident is resolved and service has been restored for customers, such as a postmortem if there's an issue with your systems or product.
-This can help you understand where things went wrong so you can improve incident management in future situations.
+Additional incident management processes may occur after the incident is resolved and service has been restored for customers, such as a postmortem if there’s an issue with your systems or product.
+This can help you understand where things went wrong and improve incident management in future situations.

 When closing the ticket, ensure that customer satisfaction is at the front of your mind.
-Customers do not like having tickets close until they've confirmed the resolution resolved the incident.
+Customers do not like having tickets closed until they’ve confirmed the resolution resolved the incident.

-There may be times when customers do not respond to a request for confirmation.
-After a period of time, it's fine to close the ticket.
-Most ticketing software allows a customer or a support agent to reopen a ticket if the resolution wasn't successful.
+Sometimes, customers do not respond to a request for confirmation.
+After a while, it’s fine to close the ticket.
+Most ticketing software allows a customer or a support agent to reopen a ticket if the resolution wasn’t successful.